Padminipalabathuni/queue-cure-26/SOCKET_EVENT_DIAGRAM.md

-# Socket Event Diagram — Queue Cure '26
+Socket Event Diagram — Queue Cure '26

-This diagram illustrates the real-time synchronization between the Receptionist and Patient screens.Our architecture follows a consistent event-driven pattern: when the Receptionist triggers an action, the Server processes the request, updates the data source, and broadcasts the current state to all connected clients simultaneously.
+This diagram illustrates the real-time synchronization between the Receptionist and Patient screens.
+Our architecture follows a consistent event-driven pattern: when the Receptionist triggers an action, the Server processes the request, updates the data source, and broadcasts the current state to all connected clients simultaneously.

 RECEPTIONIST SCREEN                    SERVER                      PATIENT SCREEN(S)
 |                                 |                                |